puppetlabs/puppet-docs/source/hiera/1/variables.markdown

 In this example, instead of creating a `%{::domain}` hierarchy level and a data source for each domain, you can get a similar result with one line in the `common` data source.

+**In Hiera 1.3 and later,** you can also interpolate values into hash keys:

+    # /var/lib/hiera/common.yaml
+    ---
+    bacula::jobs:
+      "%{::hostname}_Cyrus":
+        fileset: MailServer
+        bacula_schedule: 'CycleStandard'
+      "%{::hostname}_LDAP":
+        fileset: LDAP
+        bacula_schedule: 'CycleStandard'

+This generally only useful when building something complicated with [the `create_resources` function](/references/latest/function.html#createresources), as it lets you interpolate values into resource titles.

+**Note:** With YAML data sources, interpolating into hash keys means those hash keys must be quoted.

+**Note:** This _only works for keys that are part of a value;_ that is, you can't use interpolation to dynamically create new Hiera lookup keys at the root of a data source.

+    # /var/lib/hiera/common.yaml
+    ---
+    # This isn't legal:
+    "%{::hostname}_bacula_jobs":
+      "%{::hostname}_Cyrus":
+        fileset: MailServer
+        bacula_schedule: 'CycleStandard'

 Passing Variables to Hiera
 -----